Four Signs That All-On-Four Is the Right Prosthetic for You

 However, if you do lose your teeth, it is important to make a decision regarding how you will replace them.
 To remain without teeth can lead to significant resorption, where the calcium inside of your jaw is leached out and used for other areas of the body.
 The loss of bone density can give you a sunken and aged appearance – something most people want to avoid.
 Replacing your missing teeth will decrease the rate of resorption.

-The more common prosthetic options include dentures, dental bridges, dental implants and All-On-Four.
-Dentures are the oldest, most dependable and still reliable solution.
-However, there are distinct drawbacks, because they can come loose when one eats or speaks.
-The dentures also need to soak in cleaning fluids every night, creating additional steps in one's oral health routine.
+Common prosthetic options include dental bridges, dental implants and All-On-Four.
 Dental bridges attach to the jaw and are far more stable.
 In order to get a bridge, the patient must have surrounding teeth strong enough to support it.

 If the patient experiences major tooth loss, a dental bridge is unlikely to be an effective treatment.
 Dental implants are the most durable and permanent tooth replacement procedure since they replace the root and the tooth.
 While we highly recommend this procedure, patients with complete tooth loss will need more time to complete the treatment process.
 With dental implants, everything must be exact in the placement.